-And so we went back to the laboratory to see if DNA molecules built from synthetic nucleotides could be copied, whether the copies could be copied, and whether the copies of the copies could be copied.
+And so we went back to the laboratory to see whether DNA molecules built from synthetic nucleotides could be copied, whether the copies could be copied, and whether the copies of the copies could be copied.
 We also asked whether the polymerases would occasionally make mistakes (mutations), and whether those mistakes could themselves be copied.

 To meet this challenge, we did accommodate a bit the preferences of DNA polymerases.
-These have evolved for billions of years on Earth to accept nucleobases that present electron density (the green lobes in Fig. 10) to the minor groove (down, in Fig. 10) of the double helix.
-Many of our synthetic nucleobases to not do this, but two do: Z and P (Fig. 10).
+These have evolved for billions of years on Earth to accept nucleobases that present electron density (the lobes in Figure 3.10) to the minor groove (down, in Figure 3.10) of the double helix.
+Many of our synthetic nucleobases do not do this, but two do: Z and P (Figure 3.10).
 These form a P:Z base pair that actually contributes to duplex stability more than the A:T and G:C pairs [43].

 But would they work with natural enzymes?
 Again, we do not want to keep you in suspense.
-A six-letter synthetic genetic system built from four standard nucleotides and two synthetic nucleotides can be repeatedly copied (Fig. 11).
+A six-letter synthetic genetic system built from four standard nucleotides and two synthetic nucleotides can be repeatedly copied (Figure 3.11).